Senior Hamas figure, Bassem Naim, said on Monday that the group will not accept disarmament, one of Israel's requirements for ending the war

 BASHAR TALEB/AFP via Getty Images

-A Palestinian Hamas fighter carries a rifle as militants and people gather at the site of the handing over of Israeli hostages at the Nuseirat refugee camp in the central Gaza Strip on February 22, 2025.
+A Palestinian Hamas fighter carries a rifle as terrorists and people gather at the site of the handing over of Israeli hostages at the Nuseirat refugee camp in the central Gaza Strip on February 22, 2025.

 Israel is providing weapons to an armed militia opposing Hamas, a defense source confirmed on Thursday.